 Background and Course Elections

 All courses are graduate level classes at an accelerated pace.
 You will need to keep this in mind when making your course selection to ensure you are allowing enough time for each class requirement.

 Participants new to survey research or with little statistical background find Introduction to Survey Research Techniques an appropriate course.
 They also find Questionnaire Design will provide helpful perspectives on the survey process.
 Participants with both statistical and survey backgrounds elect courses across program areas.
 For instance, participants interested in learning more about measurement and collection of survey data choose Data Collection Methods and Questionnaire Design.
 They also find several of the one-week overview courses very useful as well.

-Participants with stronger statistical backgrounds (at least two graduate courses in statistical methods) can choose survey sampling courses (Methods of Survey Sampling and Analysis Methods of Complex Sample Survey Data) or courses on more advanced topics in survey analysis (Multi-level Analysis of Survey Data, and Building and Testing Structural Equation Models).
+Participants with stronger statistical backgrounds (at least two graduate courses in statistical methods) can choose survey sampling courses (Methods of Survey Sampling and Analysis Methods of Complex Sample Survey Data).

 Widespread demand exists for statisticians trained in both the theory and practice of survey sampling.
 The scarcity is most critical in less developed countries, where social and economic surveys are needed to plan, assess, and interpret the rapid changes of developing societies.
 Sample surveys are used to estimate natural resources; to estimate the production and demand for goods; to assess human resources and problems; to obtain data on demography, health, and fertility; to measure community attitudes and development; and to evaluate the success of community projects and other social programs.
 Skilled statisticians are needed to perform key functions in applying mathematical statistics to practical social problems.
 Although experts from outside can and should help, the need must be met chiefly, and eventually, through proper training of local talent.